Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Start Your Application Rationalization Journey

-Every organization eventually reaches a point where application complexity limits progress.
+Every organization eventually reaches a point where application complexity limits its ability to grow.

-The question is not whether rationalization is necessary.
+The question is not whether application rationalization is necessary.

 Organizations that act early gain control over their technology landscape.

-SAMU provides the visibility and structure required to make rationalization successful.
+SAMU provides the visibility and structure required to make application rationalization a success.

 Instead of reacting to complexity, you can manage it.